 Understanding business water charges

 Businesses in Britain are charged for the water used and the drainage of water from their premises.
-The amount each business pays for water depends on the size of the business, whether you have a meter and which supplier you use, today we will talk you through understanding your business water charges.
+The amount each business pays for water depends on the size of the business, whether you have a meter and which supplier you use., This article aims to help you understand your business water charges.

 Micro-business and Household water charges